ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - <<TODO>>
 - <<TODO>>

+### KDB

+- Replace C++ of the CLI by a C version, C++ is fallback for not yet implemented commands _(@hannes99)_
+- Add general error/warning output and formatting for whole CLI
+- Add extra tests for CLI commands
+- Disable cascading writes as described in #3742
+- Fix inconsistent return values #1563
+- Update documentation, tutorials and examples where they would not match the new C version

 ### webd

 - Implemented new request to add multiple metakeys for one key _(Tomislav Makar @tmakar)_